IsItDanOrAi/ComfyUI-Stereopsis/README.md

     Return Types: Outputs an image batch where the selected frame has been repeated according to the specified delay, with the batch size kept constant.
     PyTorch Integration: Built with PyTorch, this module seamlessly integrates into workflows that utilize PyTorch for image manipulation and tensor operations.

-Usage

-This module falls under the IsItDanOrAi2 category, indicating its relevance in advanced image processing tasks that involve dynamic temporal adjustments.
-It is particularly useful in scenarios where precise control over the timing of frames within a sequence is needed, such as in video editing, computer vision tasks, or any application requiring temporal manipulation of image data.
 Integration

     Node Class Mappings: Identified in systems by the name Dan_FrameDelay, making it readily accessible for integration into node-based architectures or graphical programming environments focused on image processing.